Your Guide to Home Solar Energy: DIY and Professional

 Here are two straightforward reasons, but they must be coupled with your preparedness to wait a long time to return your investment before your system starts to bring financial benefits.

 • You want to produce and sell energy to the grid or offset an expensive tariff.
 For example, you have plenty of space for panels and access to a favourable export tariff.
-Or perhaps you own a business, and the commercial electricity rates are taking away from your valuable profits.
+Or perhaps you own a business, and the commercial electricity rates detract from your valuable profits.

 Not So Good Reasons For Investing in Home Solar Energy